BrighterCommand/Brighter/docs/adr/0022-add-a-mediator.md

 We will add a `Mediator` class to Brighter that will:

 	1. Manages and tracks a WorkflowState object representing the current step in the workflow.
-	2. Supports multiple process states, including:
+    2. Support multiple steps: sequence, choice, parallel, wait.
-	•	StartState: Initiates the workflow.
+	3. Supports multiple tasks, mapped to typical ws-messaging patterns including:
-	•	FireAndForgetProcessState: Dispatches a `Command` and immediately advances to the next state.
+	•	FireAndForget: Dispatches a `Command` and immediately advances to the next state.
-	•	RequestReactionProcessState: Dispatches a `Command` and waits for an event response before advancing.
+	•	RequestReaction: Dispatches a `Command` and waits for an event response before advancing.
-	•	ChoiceProcessState: Evaluates conditions using the `Specification` Pattern and chooses the next `Command` to Dispatch based on the evaluation.
+    •	RobustRequestReaction: Reaction event can kick off an error flow.
-	•	WaitState: Suspends execution for a specified TimeSpan before advancing.
+	4. Uses a CommandProcessor for routing commands and events to appropriate handlers.
-	3. Uses a CommandProcessor for routing commands and events to appropriate handlers.
+    5. Work is handled within Brighter handlers.
+They use glue code to call back to the workflow where necessary
-	4. Can be passed events, and uses the correlation IDs to match events to specific workflow instances and advance the workflow accordingly.
+	6. Can be passed events, and uses the correlation IDs to match events to specific workflow instances and advance the workflow accordingly.

-The Specification Pattern in ChoiceProcessState allows flexible conditional logic by combining specifications with And and Or conditions, enabling complex branching decisions within the workflow.
+The Specification Pattern in a Choice steo will allow flexible conditional logic by combining specifications with And and Or conditions, enabling complex branching decisions within the workflow.

 We assume that the initial V10 of Brighter will contain a minimum viable product version of the `Mediator`.
-Additional functionality, such as process states, UIs for workflows will be a feature of later releases.
+Additional functionality, workflows, etc. will be a feature of later releases.
 Broady our goal within V10 would be to ensure that from [Workflow Patterns](http://www.workflowpatterns.com/patterns/control/index.php) we can deliver the Basic Control Flow patterns.
 A stretch goal would be to offer some Iteration and Cnacellation patterns.

 ## Consequences